 Many of Unbridled’s students feel that Eis’ teach style should be an example for other “commercialized” studios.
 “Rob is never demeaning and never talks down to anyone,” Pierre said.
 “I like the discipline and consistency here.
 I like things I can depend on, and Rob is totally dependable.
 The snow never keeps him away from our studio.”

-Frank promotes Unbridled Martial Arts in his book,
+Frank Shamrock promotes Unbridled Martial Arts in his book, “Mixed Martial Arts for Dummies”

-Now go out and get this book
+Now go out there and buy a copy!

-VOLUNTEER SPOTLIGHT from the Max Higbee Recreation Center’s Spring 2011 Newsletter publication.
+VOLUNTEER SPOTLIGHT from the Max Higbee Recreation Center’s Spring 2011 Newsletter Publication

 Rob Eis has provided adaptive karate classes at Max Higbee Center every month since 2003.
 Read about his experience.